QuantEcon/lecture-datascience.myst/src/pandas/the_index.md

 get data alignment only on the year, which may not be sufficient.

-To demonstrate this point, suppose now you are asked to use our WDI dataset to compute an approximation for net exports and investment in in 2009.
+To demonstrate this point, suppose now you are asked to use our WDI dataset to compute an approximation for net exports and investment in 2009.

 As a seasoned economist, you would remember the expenditure formula for GDP is written